philippinespire/pire_cssl_data_processing/README.md

-1		bwa mem -A Mapping_Match_Value (integer) 						bwa mem default is 1 4		bwa mem -B Mapping_MisMatch_Value (integer) 					bwa mem default is 4 6		bwa mem -O Mapping_GapOpen_Penalty (integer) 					bwa mem default is 6 13		bwa mem -T Mapping_Minimum_Alignment_Score (integer) 			bwa mem default is 30.
+1		bwa mem -A Mapping_Match_Value (integer) 						bwa mem default is 1 4		bwa mem -B Mapping_MisMatch_Value (integer) 					bwa mem default is 4 6		bwa mem -O Mapping_GapOpen_Penalty (integer) 					bwa mem default is 6 30		bwa mem -T Mapping_Minimum_Alignment_Score (integer) 			bwa mem default is 30.
 Remove reads that have an alignment score less than this. don't go lower than 1 or else the resulting file will be huge.
 NOTE! in fltrBAM settings (below) there is an alignment score filter that uses a threshold relative to read length.
 This -T setting here affects which reads the relative alignment score threshold will be applied to.
 5	bwa mem -L Mapping_Clipping_Penalty (integer,integer) 			bwa mem default is 5
 ------------------------------------------------------------------------------------------------------------------
 ```

+These settings work as follows:

-#### 1		bwa mem -A Mapping_Match_Value (integer) 						bwa mem default is 1
+**1	bwa mem -A Mapping_Match_Value (integer) 	bwa mem default is 1**

-for every matching base between the ref genome and a read, this value is added to the alignment score
+ * For every matching base between the ref genome and a read, this value is added to the alignment score.

-If all the bases match, then the max alignment score is bp * (A)
+   * If all the bases match, then the maximum alignment score = bp * (A).

-### 4		bwa mem -B Mapping_MisMatch_Value (integer) 					bwa mem default is 4
+**4	bwa mem -B Mapping_MisMatch_Value (integer) 	bwa mem default is 4**

-For every mismatch between the ref genome and a read, this value is subtracted from the alignment score.
+ * For every mismatch between the ref genome and a read, this value is subtracted from the alignment score.

-If there is 1 mismatch, then the alignment score = bp * A - (A + B)
+   * If there is 1 mismatch, then the alignment score = bp * A - (A + B).

-### 6		bwa mem -O Mapping_GapOpen_Penalty (integer) 					bwa mem default is 6
+**6	bwa mem -O Mapping_GapOpen_Penalty (integer) 	bwa mem default is 6**

-Works similarly to the mismatches, but for gap open.
-I have never encountered a situation where we wanted to adjust the gap extend penalty, so it is not accessibe from the config.
+ * This filter works similarly to the mismatches one, but for gap opens.
+We have never encountered a situation where we wanted to adjust the gap extend penalty, so it is not accessible from the config file.

-### 13		bwa mem -T Mapping_Minimum_Alignment_Score (integer) 			bwa mem default is 30.
+**13	bwa mem -T Mapping_Minimum_Alignment_Score (integer) 	bwa mem default is 30.
 Remove reads that have an alignment score less than this. don't go lower than 1 or else the resulting file will be huge.
 NOTE! in fltrBAM settings (below) there is an alignment score filter that uses a threshold relative to read length.
-This -T setting here affects which reads the relative alignment score threshold will be applied to.
+This -T setting here affects which reads the relative alignment score threshold will be applied to.**

-This is the threshold alignment score above which all reads are kept and below which reads are classified as unmapped.
+ * This is the threshold alignment score above which all reads are kept and below which reads are classified as unmapped.

-This setting has a lot of power.
+ * This setting has a lot of power.
 If all of your reads are the same length, then you don't have much to worry about.
 Set this at the value you want.

-Example 1:  All my reads are 150 bp (because in fastp, I removed any read shorter than this length).
+    * **Example 1:** All my reads are 150 bp (because with fastp, I removed any read shorter than this length).
 I want to go with the bwa mem default value of 30 because I trust that this is the correct value.
 150-30=120.
-120/(A+B) = 24 mismatches or 16% of bases mismatched allowed using defaults.
-120/(A+O) = 17 gap opens allowed using defaults. (this is just an example, not a suggestion)
+120/(A+B) = 24 mismatches (e.g. 16% of all bases are allowed to be mismatched).
+120/(A+O) = 17 gap opens allowed.
+Any reads with an alignment score lower than this will be removed.

-Example 2: All my reads are 150 bp, but I'm not trusting of defaults.
-I decide that I'm more comfortable with a threshold of 10% of bases mismatching, so I change T to be 150 - 15 * (A+B) = 75.  (this is just an example, not a suggestion)
+    * **Example 2:** All my reads are 150 bp, but I do not trust the default settings.
+I decide that I'm more comfortable with a threshold of 10% of bases mismatching, so I change T to be 150 - 15 * (A+B) = 75.

-If your reads have a broader distribution of lengths, as might be expected from degraded samples (aDNA, historical DNA, etc), then you have to take a different approach because the alignment score is heavily affecte by the read length and you don't want to bias the heterozygosity of your data by read length.
-The strategy is to adjust this setting for your shortest read length, and later fltrBAM will apply a "read length aware" filter to take care of the longer reads.
-If you set T to zero (bad idea), you'll generate massive bam files, so you do want some filtering to happen here.
+ * If your reads have a broad distribution of lengths, as might be expected from degraded samples (aDNA, historical DNA, etc), then you have to take a different approach because the alignment score is heavily affected by read length and you don't want to bias the heterozygosity of your data by read length.
+In this case, we suggest adjusting this setting based on your shortest read length (later on in the pipeline, fltrBAM will apply a "read length aware" filter to take care of the longer reads).
+You don't just want to set T to zero (bad idea), as you'll generate massive bam files, so you do want some filtering to happen at this step.

-Example 3: My shortest reads are 50 bp because in fastp I removed any read shorter than 50 bp.
+    * **Example 3:** My shortest reads are 50 bp because in fastp I removed any read shorter than 50 bp.
 I assume that the authors of bwa mem set the defaults assuming that the read lengths are 150 (the Illumina std length), and I want to adjust that default to apply to reads that are 50 bp by allowing up to 16% mismatching bases.
-So, I change T to be 50 - (A+B) * 50 * 0.16 = 10.    (this is just an example, not a suggestion)
+So, I change T to be 50 - (A+B) * 50 * 0.16 = 10.

-Example 4: My shortest reads are 33 bp because in fastp I removed any read shorter than 33 bp.
+    * **Example 4:** My shortest reads are 33 bp because in fastp I removed any read shorter than 33 bp.
 I know something about the biology and genome architecture of my species and would prefer to keep reads with 10% or fewer mismatches.
-So, I change T to be 33 - (A+B) * 33 * 0.10 = 16.5 ~ 16.    (this is just an example, not a suggestion)
+So, I change T to be 33 - (A+B) * 33 * 0.10 = 16.5 ~ 16.

-You can obviously also make calculations based on gaps.
+ * **NOTE:** In all the above examples, we were making our decisions based on the (potential) number of mismatched bases we were comfortable with.
+You can obviously also make the same calculations based on gaps as well.

 ### 5	bwa mem -L Mapping_Clipping_Penalty (integer,integer) 			bwa mem default is 5